Google hit with class action lawsuit over gender pay

 The suit, filed Thursday in San Francisco Superior Court, follows a federal labor investigation that made a preliminary finding of systemic pay discrimination among the 21,000 employees at Google's headquarters in Mountain View, California.
 The initial stages of the review found women earned less than men in nearly every job classification.

-Google disputes the findings and says its analysis shows no gender pay gap.
+Google disputes those findings and says its analysis shows no gender pay gap.

 The suit, led by lawyer James Finberg of Altshuler Berzon LLP, is on behalf of three women — Kelly Ellis, Holly Pease and Kelli Wisuri — who all quit after being put on career tracks that they claimed would pay them less than their male counterparts.
 The suit aims to represent thousands of Google employees in California and seeks lost wages and a slice of Google's profits.